base-link/base/readme.md

    general AST.
 1. **Generate the central AST**, the "mesh".
 This is the main data structure we use for the rest of compiling.
-1. **Resolve interpolation and variable references**.
+1. **Resolve variable references**.
 This makes sure all the variables have been figured out (even if at this point they are incorrectly typed).
 1. **Check variable lifetime** to make sure variables are defined in the right spots.
 1. **Infer types** to figure out the implied and intended types.